How Much Does a Structural Engineer Cost in the UK?

 RSJ beam design for wall removal: £60 to £950

 This is one of the most common domestic jobs.
 You might remove a wall between the kitchen and dining room, or open up the back of the house for bifold doors.
 The engineer designs the new steel beam and checks the loads.
+A simple single opening with a standard span usually sits under £450.
+Multiple beams or tricky supports push toward the top of the range.

 Loft conversion structural calculations: £750 to £2,200

+A loft conversion needs several key elements designed properly: new floor joists, steel beams for the floor and dormer, a ridge beam or alternative roof support, and load paths down to foundations.
 Simple lofts with no dormer are at the lower end.
 Hip to gable changes, big dormers and chimney removals sit at the higher end.

 Home extension calculations: £900 to £2,500

+A typical home extension fee covers the structural side only: steel beams or lintels over openings, roof structure, foundations or ground beams, and lateral support.
 Standard single storey rear extensions usually sit under £1,500.
-Large wrap around extensions or double storey extensions often sit between £1,500 and £2,500.
+Large or double storey extensions often sit between £1,500 and £2,500.

 Structural report: £500 to £2,000

-A structural report is used where there is a concern about movement, cracks or subsidence, or where a surveyor has advised further structural checks.
-The engineer visits the property, inspects the issue and writes a formal report.
+A structural report is used where there is concern about movement, cracks or subsidence, or where a surveyor has advised further structural checks.
+Minor cracking with simple access is at the lower end.
+Wide cracks, subsidence or complex movement pushes the cost higher.

 Structural inspection without full report: £175 to £300